School of Nursing happenings

 May 13 — School of Nursing professor provides keynote at Chinese health summit

 Katherine Kim, an assistant professor at the Betty Irene Moore School of Nursing at UC Davis who explores the innovative use of technology to improve health, was the keynote speaker at the Xianghu Healthcare Summit in Hangzhou, China, May 9-10.
-Her presentation, “From Mobile Health to Precision Health: Artificial Intelligence for Prediction and Treatment Planning in Heart Failure and Cancer,” was based on research she’s been involved with over the past year at the UC Davis Health Precision Medicine Department.
+Her presentation, “From Mobile Health to Precision Health: Artificial Intelligence for Prediction and Treatment Planning in Heart Failure and Cancer,” was based on research she’s been involved with over the past year as part of the Healthy Aging in a Digital World initiative.
 In addition to the keynote, Katherine also spoke on the panel, “Opportunities and Challenges of Online Health Care.”

 May 8 — Local tobacco coalition invites students to share projects